elllot/Flask-Restful-Seattle-Wages/README.md

 # Flask-Restful-Seattle-Wages
-Wrote simple APIs for a Flask app using the Flask-RESTful framework.
+Restful APIs for a Flask app written using the Flask-RESTful framework.
 Used a Sqlite DB populated with Seattle Wages data.